-RULONA replaces ULONA's statutory short-form certificates with a provision requiring the Secretary of State to adopt rules and regulations providing short-form certificates of notarial acts that are sufficient for the purposes indicated, if completed with the information required by Section 16.
+RULONA would replace ULONA's statutory short-form certificates with a provision requiring the Secretary of State to adopt rules and regulations providing short-form certificates of notarial acts that are sufficient for the purposes indicated, if completed with the information required by Section 16.

-This section is effective upon publication in the statute book.
+This section would be effective upon publication in the Kansas Register.